fenago/spark-dev3600/DEV360/Lab_3.md

 ## Lab 3.1: Explore and Save SFPD Data
 Estimated time to complete: 20 minutes

 In this activity, you will use Dataset operations and SQL to explore the data in the Datasets.
 Use Dataset operations or SQL queries to answer the questions below.
-If you want to try out your queries, log in to the cluster as user01.
 You can start the spark shell and run your answers to test them.

 1. What are the five districts with the most number of incidents?
 Hint: Use groupBy; count;
 sort.
 You can use show(5) to show five elements. val incByDist = sfpdDS._____________________________________________